CommunityToolkit/MVVM-Samples/docs/mvvm/Ioc.md

 ConsoleLogger consoleLogger = Ioc.Default.GetService<ConsoleLogger>();
 ```

-The DI service provider will automatically check whether all the necessary services are register, then it will retrieve them and invoke the constructor for the registered `ILogger` concrete type, to get the instance to return - all done automatically!
+The DI service provider will automatically check whether all the necessary services are registered, then it will retrieve them and invoke the constructor for the registered `ILogger` concrete type, to get the instance to return - all done automatically!

 ## More docs